chaos-mesh/chaos-mesh/doc/faqs.md

 github.com/go-logr/zapr.(*zapLogger).Error
 ```

-* Cause: Chaos-mesh uses fuse to hijack I/O operations, it will fail if there already exists the directory which chosen as the source path.
-This often happens when reuses a `Retain` reclaim policy PV when request a PVC resource.
+* Cause: Chaos-mesh uses fuse to hijack I/O operations.
+It fails if you specify an existing directory as the source path for chaos.
+This often happens when you try to reuse a persistent volume (PV) with the `Retain` reclaim policy to request a PVC resource.
 * Solution: In this case, you could use below command to change the reclaim policy to `Delete`:

 ```bash